pimcore/pimcore/doc/Development_Documentation/18_Tools_and_Features/01_Versioning.md

         $database_connection: '@doctrine.dbal.versioning_connection'
 ```

 The database needs to contain a table called `versionsData`.
-The following script can be used to create the table include the necessary columns.
+The following script can be used to create the table including the necessary columns.

 ```sql
 CREATE TABLE `versionsData` (